Chapter 14 : Wolves, Rabbits, and Snowy Constellations

 “Does a Dark Heart have room for love?”

 Still lying down, Draco reached over and pulled out the drawer of his night stand that held a quill and parchment as he became inspired to write down ideas for his black canvas vault.
 He would make it extremely difficult for anyone to figure out his vault and password key.

 He thought of what he wanted to put inside the vault, should she figure it out.
 It would not be a picture.
 It would be a letter for her eyes only.

 He recalled her talk of hope and the words came easily and straight from his heart.

 When he was finished, he put a spell on the parchment to conceal his words until he could complete the vault.
 He put it back in his nightstand and hid her picture inside his pillow for the night.
 And with a quick wave of his hand, the candle went out and Draco went to sleep.

 But in the morning, Hermione was woken by a frantic Ginny Weasley.

-Forcing her eyes open and noticing that the sun had just risen, she pleaded.
+Forcing her eyes open and noticing that the sun had only just begun to rise, she pleaded.
 “What?
 No. I want to sleep.”

 “No!”
-Ginny said worried.
+Ginny persisted with dire worry.
 “You must wake.
 Ron’s been poisoned!”

 Hope you enjoyed his snowy constellations.... ahh... how romantic.